muratk5n/thirdwave/en/README.md

 ---

-It's a nice act, a systemic fix is better.
+It's a nice act, but systemic fix is better.

 ---